-The Classics course at Cambridge allows you to study the history, culture, archaeology, art, philosophy and linguistics of classical antiquity, incorporating the study of original texts and artefacts.
+The Classics course at Cambridge allows you to study the literature, history, culture, archaeology, art, philosophy and linguistics of classical antiquity, incorporating the study of original texts and artefacts.
 You can either specialise in a particular field or retain the breadth with which the course starts.

 Banner image: Metope from Temple C at Selinus, plaster cast.
 Museum of Classical Archaeology, Cambridge, cast no(s) 49(a).
 (Original: Palermo, Archaeological Museum).
 Image licenced CC BY-NC-ND 4.0 courtesy of Museum of Classical Archaeology, Cambridge.